dapr/java-sdk/daprdocs/content/en/java-sdk-docs/java-client/_index.md

 ##### Dapr Sidecar Endpoints
-You can use the standardized `DAPR_GRPC_ENDPOINT` and `DAPR_HTTP_ENDPOINT` environment variables to specify a different gRPC endpoint.
+You can use the standardized `DAPR_GRPC_ENDPOINT` and `DAPR_HTTP_ENDPOINT` environment variables to specify a different gRPC or HTTP endpoint.
 When these variables are set, the client will automatically use them to connect to the Dapr sidecar.

 The legacy environment variables `DAPR_HTTP_PORT` and `DAPR_GRPC_PORT` are still supported, but `DAPR_GRPC_ENDPOINT` and `DAPR_HTTP_ENDPOINT` take precedence.